NFL makes major protocol change, while players’ union advocates for postponements

 “I think this is a new phase of the pandemic,” Allen Sills, the NFL’s chief medical officer, said during a conference call with reporters late Thursday afternoon.
 “We’ve got an evolving virus and a landscape that’s changing.
 And therefore we’re going to need to evolve our solutions.”

-The new return-to-play protocol could affect teams such as the Browns, Rams and Washington that have had a large number of positive tests by players this week and could have depleted lineups if their games are played this weekend.
+The new return-to-play protocols could affect teams such as the Browns, Rams and Washington that have had a large number of positive tests by players this week and could have depleted lineups if their games are played this weekend.

 “All of those changes, I would say, are not based on how quickly we can rush someone back,” Sills said.
 “But we’re trying to bring people back when it’s safe — safe for them and safe for their team environment.”

 Under the new protocols, a vaccinated player who is asymptomatic after testing positive for the virus can return to team activities with two negative tests that may be taken concurrently as soon as the next day.
-The complex protocol also includes considerations of cycle threshold values, which are related to the viral load in a person’s test sample.
+The complex protocols also include considerations of cycle threshold values, which are related to the viral load in a person’s test sample.

 Previously, a vaccinated player who remained symptom-free following a positive test needed two negative tests 24 hours apart to be cleared to return.
 Otherwise the player must remain in isolation for 10 days.